ansible/ansible-sign/docs/rundown.rst

 For “Name” name your credential something you will recognize.
 For “Credential Type” select  “GPG Public Key."

 Click "Browse" to navigate to and select the file that you created earlier.
-Great work!
-You're ready to start verifying signed project content.
+Finally, click the "Save" button to finish.

+This credential can now be selected in "Project" settings.
+Once selected, content verification will automatically take place on future project syncs.

 Vist `GPG`_ for more information regarding GPG keys.
 For more information regarding generating a GPG key pair, visit the `Red Hat "Enable Sysadmin" blog post`_.